rismehta/stub/README.md

 - Use `contains` predicates in mocks for flexible matching.
 - Use Mountebank admin UI (`http://localhost:2525`) for monitoring imposters directly if needed.

----

-For any issues or contributions, please refer to project issues or contact the maintainer.

----